stfc/PSyclone/doc/user_guide/examples.rst

     it is just assumed they are - i.e. support for colouring or locking is not yet implemented.
- 2. Although the user-supplied kernel is transformed so as to have the necessary ``!$acc routine`` directive, the associated ``use`` statement in the PSy layer still uses the name of the original, untransformed kernel (issue #1724).
+ 2. Although the user-supplied kernel is transformed so as to have the necessary ``!$acc routine`` directive, the associated (but unnecessary) ``use`` statement in the transformed Algorithym layer still uses the name of the original, untransformed kernel (issue #1724).

-Since no colouring is required in this case, the generated PSy layer may be fixed by hand and the resulting code compiled and run on GPU.
+Since no colouring is required in this case, the generated Alg layer may be fixed by hand (by simply deleting the offending ``use`` statement) and the resulting code compiled and run on GPU.
 However, performance will be very poor as, with the limited optimisations and directives currently applied, the NVIDIA compiler refuses to run the user-supplied kernel in parallel.

 Example 15: CPU Optimisation of Matvec
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^